alexandregama/mastering-jackson/README.md

 }
 ```

-## Serializing the Raw Content with Jackson
+## 7 - Serializing the Raw Content with Jackson

-Sometimes we have a content that should be serialized with its raw value.
-Getting a JavaScript content as an example:
+Sometimes we have a content that should be serialized with its **raw value**.
+Imagine that in an object you have a **JavaScript** code that should be serialized with its **original content**.

+Jackson allows us to keep this original content by using the ```@JsonRawValue``` annotation:

+To represent our JavaScript code, it's sound good to create a class called...**JavaScript**:

 ```java
 public class JavaScript {